yonglert/RenegadeHR2020/README.md

-# RenegadeHR2020
+# RenegadeHR202
-Attach your telegram bot's token api as a token.ini file, into the same folder as ed1_kingscup.py /n Have fun!
+Attach your telegram bot's token api as a token.ini file, into the same folder as ed1_kingscup.py <br>
+Have fun!